SSWConsulting/SSW.Rules.Content/rules/less-is-more/rule.md

 ![Figure: Good example - Responding with a definite answer](good-example-clarity.jpg)
 :::

-## Empathise with the user
+### Empathize with the user

-The word empathise means that you start to subjectively put yourself in the user’s shoes and try to experience what they are feeling.
+The word empathize means that you start to subjectively put yourself in the user’s shoes and try to experience what they are feeling.
 Try to forecast how your design choices will impact other productions that might use it.

-Don’t forget!
-Most users will only invest time if it benefits them and if it is easy to process a task with minimum frustration.
-A large portion of users will disengage with your content if you make it harder for them to digest.
+It's important to remember that users are typically only willing to invest their time in something if it directly benefits them and if the process is simple and frustration-free.
+If your content is difficult for them to understand, a significant portion of users may become disengaged and lose interest.

 ::: bad
 ![Figure: Bad example - Video text over HTML text confuses and strains users](text-over-text.jpg)